davco6/SegNu/README.md

     - tensorflow >= 1.6

 ## Important note:
 This software is distributed in the hope that it will be useful for research use only, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.